 - well-seasoned meat broth (I made mine with a whole chicken and beef bones)

-- about a cup of boiled chicken meat (torn into bite-size pieces)
+- 1 cup boiled chicken meat (torn into bite-size pieces)

 - 1 to 2 eggs

 Heat the broth to simmering.